 if you use a sedative like Valium (diazepam, alprazolam, lorazepam, Ativan, Klonopin, Restoril, Tranxene, Versed, Xanax, and others).

-It is not known whether Avinza will harm an unborn baby.
-If you use morphine while you are pregnant, your baby could become dependent on the drug.
+If you use Avinza while you are pregnant your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I use Avinza?